ESG FAQ

 As stated in our Trust Charter and Anti-Corruption Policy, Schneider Electric is committed to complying with all applicable laws and regulations, such as the OECD’s Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, the US Foreign Corrupt Practices Act (FCPA), the UK Bribery Act, and the French Sapin II law.

 Schneider Electric applies a zero-tolerance policy towards corruption and other unethical business practices and considers that “doing things right” is a key value-creation driver for all its stakeholders.
 We count on our employees and third parties to promote business integrity.
-To do so, we must provide them with the tools to encourage them to act right.
+For doing so, we must provide them with the tools to encourage them to act right.

 Note that the Anti-Corruption Compliance program is part of the Ethics & Compliance program.